Quantum information: Development from communication

-In 1960s, Stratonovich, Helstrom and Gordon proposed a formulation of optical communications using quantum mechanics.
+In the 1960s, Ruslan Stratonovich, Carl Helstrom and Gordon proposed a formulation of optical communications using quantum mechanics.
 This was the first historical appearance of quantum information theory.
 They mainly studied error probabilities and channel capacities for communication.
 Later, Alexander Holevo obtained an upper bound of communication speed in the transmission of a classical message via a quantum channel.

 Development from atomic physics and relativity

 In the 1970s, techniques for manipulating single-atom quantum states, such as the atom trap and the scanning tunneling microscope, began to be developed, making it possible to isolate single atoms and arrange them in arrays.
-Prior to these developments, precise control over single quantum systems was not possible, and experiments utilized coarser, simultaneous control over a large number of quantum systems.
+Prior to these developments, precise control over single quantum systems was not possible, and experiments used coarser, simultaneous control over a large number of quantum systems.
 The development of viable single-state manipulation techniques led to increased interest in the field of quantum information and computation.

 In the 1980s, interest arose in whether it might be possible to use quantum effects to disprove Einstein's theory of relativity.
 If it were possible to clone an unknown quantum state, it would be possible to use entangled quantum states to transmit information faster than the speed of light, disproving Einstein's theory.
 However, the no-cloning theorem showed that such cloning is impossible.
 The theorem was one of the earliest results of quantum information theory.